Go-Back-N ARQ with PHY Layer

 - Tx packets waiting for an ACK - After sending packets, the Tx waits for the ACKs from the receiver.
 The blue block indicates the Tx waiting for an ACK.

 - Tx disordered ACKs - Due to different propagation delays, the ACKs may arrive at Tx in the wrong order.
-A cyan color block indicates the disordered ACK.
+A cyan colored block indicates the disordered ACK.
 Although the Rx does not permit disordered packets, the Tx does permit disordered ACKs.
 Therefore, a green block with cyan square indicates the confirmed and disordered ACK.

-- Tx confirmed ACKs - If an ACK is received and not corrupted, it is confirmed as green block at Tx.
+- Tx confirmed ACKs - If an ACK is received and not corrupted, it is confirmed as a green block at Tx.

-- Rx received packets - If the received packet is the expected packet and it is not corrupted, it is shown as green block at Rx.
+- Rx received packets - If the received packet is the expected packet and it is not corrupted, it is shown as a green block at Rx.